Join us in elevating the future of the profession

 AICPA research has found the first accounting course high school students take greatly impacts their decision to pursue accounting as a major and career choice.
 The AICPA Accounting Program for Building the Profession (APBP)'s advanced accounting curriculum helps teachers captivate their brightest students.

-- Daily lesson plans and assignments
+- Lesson plans and assignments

 - Pre-written exams with answer keys

 - Continuous support from the AICPA and APBP trainers

 What is covered in the curriculum?

 The two-semester course integrates managerial and financial accounting to show how accounting facilitates business and narrates a company’s inner workings through its financial statements.